3than0ls/PyAdSkipper/README.md

 PyAdSkipper also uses `pyinstaller` to compile the script into an executable, and `black` to format code, but these are developer dependencies

 # Compiling the script and GUI to 2 seperate executables
-Install all dependencies and dev dependencies specified by the Pipfile, and then run these two commands.
+Install all dependencies and dev dependencies using Pipenv.
+Dependencies are specified by the Pipfile, and can be installed by going to the script's local directory and running:
+1) `pipenv install --dev`
+Then, run these two commands:
 1) `pyinstaller -F -i .\icon.ico -w .\gui\PyAdSkipper.py`
 2) `pyinstaller -F -i .\icon.ico -w .\script\PyAdScript.py`
 Then, move `icon.ico` to the created `dist` folder.
 After running it the first time, a `settings.json` file and `pid.txt` file will be generated.